|My bugs, marching in solidarity from Atlanta, GA|

 After living as a neurologically divergent person, losing several friends to suicide, and experiencing over ten years of marriage and 4 children (2 mine, 2 their half-siblings) with a man challenged by dissociative identities & borderline personality disorder, I recognize that deep-rooted stigma linked to mental illness has been a major block to research, treatment, recovery and support for affected individuals and their families.
 This needs to change, and Bring Change 2 Mind shares this goal.
 I made my first contribution in 2018.

 Per the website: The Order of the Good Death is a group of funeral industry professionals, academics, and artists exploring ways to prepare a death phobic culture for their inevitable mortality

 I dig this so much.
 I became a member by signing the Death Positive Pledge in 2017.

 Artwork is work.
 I appreciate the national support Fractured Atlas provides for artists working in multiple mediums and joined at the organizational level in 2018.

 Local Groups: The following groups do (or have done) similar work on a smaller scale within areas connected to me.
-I look forward to adding to these names: CRBI, Nuci's Space, Charis Circle, Tellus, TN Aquarium, Girls Rock, Georgia Alliance for Social Justice, Women's Caucus for Art of GA, Write Club Atlanta, Dope Girls, Bleux Stockings Society, Lighthouse Writers Workshop, Common Ground Athens & The PERC.
+I look forward to adding to these names: CRBI, Nuci's Space, Charis Circle, Tellus, TN Aquarium, Girls Rock, Georgia Alliance for Social Justice, Women's Caucus for Art of GA, Write Club Atlanta, Dope Girls, Bleux Stockings Society, Lost in the Letters, Lighthouse Writers Workshop, Common Ground Athens & The PERC.